kanakb/kanakb.github.io/_posts/2014-01-24-on-privacy-preserving-apps.md

 * You need something like [Tor](http://torproject.org) to mask your IP
 * You need to encrypt your phone's storage in case it gets confiscated
 * Having a private chat app on your phone could already be incriminating enough
-* You might not even be legally permitted to use encrypted messaging
+* You might not even be legally permitted to use encrypted messaging where you live

 #### I'm not a designer